-7. The north side of the campus is exercise ground for the men, while the south side is devoted to the women.
+4. The north side of the campus is exercise ground for the men, while the south side is for women.
 Students are expected to remain on their respective sides at all times, except when their work requires otherwise.
 The lawn in front of the building is for the free use of the students; but care must be taken not to injure its appearance.
-Exercise outside the campus is arranged for from time to time as found desirable, and full regulations governing the same are posted as required.